f5se/bigip-gatewayapi-docs/docs/Architecture/resources-layout.md

 # Gateway Resources Management

-GatewayClass Gateway HTTPRoute Service 四种资源相互关联，形成树状关联关系，其中GatewayClass为根。与BIG-IP上各个资源的类比关系如下图所示：
+The four resources of GatewayClass Gateway HTTPRoute Service are related to each other to form a tree-like association, of which GatewayClass is the root.
+The following figure shows the analogy relationship with each resource on the BIG-IP:

 ![image](./gatewayclass-bigip.png)